Bone marrow aspirate concentrate | Published review 7 case histories

-Bone Marrow Prolotherapy refers to the use of bone marrow concentrate injections into areas of degenerative joint disease to stop and repair degenerative changes.
-The use of bone marrow aspirate relies on the action of stem cells to initiate and guide this repair.
+Bone marrow aspirate concentrate stem cell therapy or Bone marrow prolotherapy refers to the use of bone marrow concentrate injections into areas of degenerative joint disease to stop and repair degenerative changes.
+The use of bone marrow aspirate relies on the action of stem cells to initiate and guide this joint repair.

-Doctors at the Mayo Clinic and Yale University are among the first to get 2017 research out on the benefits of Bone Marrow Aspirate Concentrate for Knee Osteoarthritis.
+Doctors at the Mayo Clinic and Yale University published their research on the benefits of Bone Marrow Aspirate Concentrate for Knee Osteoarthritis in the American Journal of Sports Medicine.
 Here is the summary of that research:

 - Bone marrow aspirate concentrate (BMAC) is increasingly used as a regenerative therapy for musculoskeletal pathological conditions despite limited evidence-based support.

-- HYPOTHESIS: BMAC will prove feasible, safe, and efficacious for the treatment of pain due to mild to moderate degenerative joint disease of the knee.
+- HYPOTHESIS: Bone marrow aspirate concentrate will prove feasible, safe, and efficacious for the treatment of pain due to mild to moderate degenerative joint disease of the knee.

-In their single-blind, placebo-controlled trial, 25 patients with bilateral knee pain from bilateral knee osteoarthritis were randomized to receive BMAC into one knee and saline placebo into the other.
+In their single-blind, placebo-controlled trial, 25 patients with bilateral knee pain from bilateral knee osteoarthritis were randomized to receive Bone marrow aspirate concentrate into one knee and saline placebo into the other.

-Early results show that BMAC is safe to use and is a reliable and viable (stem cell) cellular product.
-Study patients experienced a similar relief of pain in both BMAC- and saline-treated arthritic knees.1
+- Early results show that Bone marrow aspirate concentrate is safe to use and is a reliable and viable (stem cell) cellular product.
+Study patients experienced a similar relief of pain in both Bone marrow aspirate concentrate- and saline-treated arthritic knees.(1)

 What is Bone marrow concentrate injections?

 Using stem cells taken from a patient’s bone marrow is becoming a therapy of interest due to the potential of these mesenchymal stem cells to differentiate into other types of cells such as bone and cartilage.